Pints, Pounds, & Pâté

 • one pair of "booties"/ankle boots;

-• two pairs of flats (I like Sam Edelman);
+• two pairs of flats (I adore these classics from Sam Edelman.
+I've had several pairs over the years);

 Packing for 10 Days in Europe.